nspcc-dev/neofs-s3-gw/docs/authmate.md

 }
 ```

-Rules for session tokens can be set via param `session-rules` (json-string and file path allowed), the default value is:
+Rules for session tokens can be set via param `session-rules` (json-string and file path allowed).

+If the parameter `session-rules` is not set, `authmate` creates and puts three session tokens:
 ```
 [
   {
     "verb": "PUT",
     "wildcard": true,
     "containerID": null
-  }
+  },
+  {
+    "verb": "DELETE",
+    "wildcard": true,
+    "containerID": null
+  },
+  {
+    "verb": "SETEACL",
+    "wildcard": true,
+    "containerID": null
+  },
 ]
 ```

+If you want to allow the user to create buckets you **must** put two session tokens with `PUT` and `SETEACL` rules.

 If `session-rules` are set, but `create-session-token` is not, no session
 token will be created.